-Update in Fall City Murder Case
+Update in Murder Case Near Fall City

-This afternoon, the King County Prosecuting Attorney’s Office filed charges against the 15-year-old arrested near Fall City for the murders and attempted murder of his immediate family members.
+On Oct.
+24, the King County Prosecuting Attorney’s Office filed charges against the 15-year-old arrested near Fall City for the murders and attempted murder of his immediate family members.
 He is charged with:

-• Five counts of Aggravated Murder in the First Degree
+- Five counts of Aggravated Murder in the First Degree

-• One count of Attempted Murder in the First Degree
+- One count of Attempted Murder in the First Degree

-• The attempted murder charge has a firearm enhancement
+- The attempted murder charge has a firearm enhancement

 The 15-year-old remains in secure detention at the Clark Child and Family Justice Center.
 That is a facility for juveniles, separate from the adult population.